getgort/gort/README.md

 * Commands are packaged into bundles that can be installed in Gort
 * Organize users into groups, and permissions into roles
 * Use a sophisticated identity and permission system to determine who can use commands
-* Record all activity in an audit log
+* Record all command activities in an audit log

 Each of these is described in more detail below.